 - Result accuracy guarantee

-Raman spectroscopy is a non-destructive analytical technique.
-It is based on inelastic scattering of photons, known as Raman scattering.
-Raman spectrum provides information about the chemical structure, phase and polymorphy, crystallinity, and molecular interactions.
+Raman spectroscopy is a non-destructive analytical technique with applications in chemical testing, pharmaceuticals, geology, polymer characterization (including microplastics analysis), and the semiconductor industry, among others.
+It is based on the inelastic scattering of photons, known as Raman scattering.
+The Raman spectrum provides information about chemical structure and distribution, phase and polymorphism, crystallinity, and molecular interactions.

 How does Raman spectrometry work?